ugurhidir/shop-insider/README.md

-# ShopInsider - General Purpose E-commerce Product Data Scraper (Phase 1)
+# ShopInsider - E-commerce Product Data Scraper (Phase 1)

 **Project Repository:** `https://github.com/ugurhidir/shop-insider`

 ## Project Overview

 ShopInsider (Phase 1) is a Python-based web scraping tool designed to extract product information from e-commerce websites.
-The primary goal of this initial phase is to demonstrate the ability to accept a user-provided URL for a product listing page, reliably fetch dynamic web content, parse HTML to extract relevant data points (product name, price, and product URL), and store this structured data into a CSV file for potential further analysis.
-This project serves as a foundational step towards building a more comprehensive e-commerce analysis tool and was **initially tested and demonstrated using laptop listings from Hepsiburada.com as a sample case.**
+This script accepts a user-provided URL for a product listing page, fetches dynamic web content using Selenium, parses the HTML with BeautifulSoup, extracts key data points (product name, price, product URL), and stores this structured data into a CSV file.
+This project was initially demonstrated by scraping laptop listings from Hepsiburada.com, but it is structured to be adaptable to other e-commerce platforms by modifying its HTML parsing logic.

-The development of this scraper involved overcoming challenges related to dynamic content loading and anti-scraping mechanisms, necessitating the use of browser automation techniques.
-The tool is designed with the flexibility to be adapted for various e-commerce platforms by adjusting its HTML parsing logic (selectors).

-## Core Functionality (Phase 1)
+## Core Functionality

-*   **Flexible URL Input:** While demonstrated with Hepsiburada, the script can be adapted to take a URL for a product listing page from various e-commerce sites.
+*   Accepts a target URL for an e-commerce product listing page.
-*   **Dynamic Content Handling:** Utilizes Selenium WebDriver to control a Chrome browser instance, allowing it to render JavaScript-heavy pages and access dynamically loaded content that `requests` alone cannot retrieve.
-*   **HTML Parsing:** Employs BeautifulSoup4 to parse the retrieved HTML structure, making it easy to navigate and search for specific data elements.
-*   **Data Extraction:** Identifies and extracts the following key information for each listed product (selectors need to be adapted per site):
-    *   Product Name
-    *   Current Price
-    *   Direct URL to the product page
-*   **Data Cleaning & Transformation:** Includes logic to clean and convert extracted price strings into a numerical (float) format suitable for analysis.
-Product URLs are also normalized to full, absolute links based on the target site.
+*   Utilizes Selenium WebDriver to handle JavaScript-rendered content.
+*   Parses HTML content using BeautifulSoup4.
+*   Extracts product name, current price, and direct product URL.
+*   Cleans and converts price data into a numerical format.
+*   Normalizes product URLs to absolute links.
-*   **Structured Data Storage:** Organizes the scraped data into a structured format (list of dictionaries) and then uses the Pandas library to create a DataFrame, which is subsequently saved as a CSV file (e.g., `scraped_products.csv`).
+*   Saves scraped data to a CSV file (e.g., `scraped_products.csv`).
-*   **Error Handling:** Implements `try-except` blocks to manage potential issues during web requests, browser automation, data parsing, and file I/O, ensuring a more robust script.
+*   Includes error handling for common web scraping and file I/O issues.

 ## Technologies & Libraries Utilized

-(Bu bölüm aynı kalabilir)
+*   Python 3
+*   Selenium WebDriver
+*   `webdriver_manager` (for ChromeDriver management)
+*   BeautifulSoup4 (bs4)
+*   Pandas
+*   `re` (Regular Expressions module)
+*   `time` module

-## Skills Demonstrated & Learning Outcomes
+## Skills Demonstrated
-(Bu bölüm büyük ölçüde aynı kalabilir, "Targeted Web Scraping" yerine "Versatile Web Scraping" gibi bir ifade kullanılabilir veya genel e-ticaret sitelerine uygulanabilirliği vurgulanabilir.)

-1.  **Versatile Web Scraping:**
-    *   Understanding of how e-commerce web pages are structured (HTML, DOM).
-    *   Ability to inspect web page elements using browser developer tools to identify target data and appropriate selectors **across different e-commerce platforms.**
-    *   Proficiency in sending HTTP-like requests (via Selenium) and handling responses.

-(Diğer beceri maddeleri büyük ölçüde geçerliliğini korur, sadece Hepsiburada özelindeki vurgu genele yayılır)
+*   Web Scraping with Python.
+*   Handling dynamically loaded web content using Selenium.
+*   HTML parsing and data extraction with BeautifulSoup.
+*   Identifying and using appropriate CSS selectors and element attributes (e.g., `data-test-id`).
+*   Data cleaning, transformation (e.g., price string to float), and structuring.
+*   Storing scraped data in a structured format (CSV) using Pandas.
+*   Implementing error handling for robust script execution.
+*   Browser automation basics, including headless mode and user-agent spoofing.

 ## How to Run